NCAA Football: Bethune Cookman at Central Florida (USATSI)

 His hard work contributed to the construction of Bright House Networks Stadium.
 Interest in the program has never been higher.
 His student-athletes are enjoying record success in the classroom, and the Knights are winning on the football field.

-Joining The American in 2013, UCF set school records with 12 wins, seven victories away from Orlando and a nine-game winning streak which is still active heading into 2014.
+Joining The American in 2013, UCF set school records with 12 wins, seven victories away from Orlando and a nine-game winning streak.
 UCF was undefeated in league play for the first time (8-0) en route to the outright conference title.

 The 2013 squad also posted UCF's first two wins over top-10 teams (No. 8/6 Louisville and No. 6/5 Baylor) and its first victories against Big Ten (Penn State) and Big 12 (Baylor) programs.
 And on Dec.
 8, exactly 10 years to the day O'Leary was hired at UCF, the Knights accepted their first BCS bowl berth.